Falicon/conversationlist/README.md

 ## Requirements & installation

-- A context.io 2.0 api account ( https://context.io/ )
+1. A context.io 2.0 api account ( https://context.io/ )
+2. An account auth'ed with the context.io 2.0 api
-- The contextio python library ( pip install contextio )
+3. The contextio python library ( pip install contextio )
-- The python csv library ( pip install csv )
+4. The python csv library ( pip install csv )

 ## Usage

-- Edit the build_email_list.py script configuration section to contain your credentials
+1. Edit the build_email_list.py script configuration section to contain your credentials
-- Run python build_email_list.py (if all goes well it will report as it builds the list and the final result will be the creation of a emails.csv file)
+2. Run python build_email_list.py (if all goes well it will report as it builds the list and the final result will be the creation of a emails.csv file)

 ### After completion